Galway leave Mayo in a spot of bother for a second year running

 Penalties were needed for the second year running before a verdict could be reached between Mayo and Galway in this Connacht League semi-final match at in Castlebar on Sunday.
 Once again it went the way of Galway who won a dramatic penalty shootout 3-2.

-Mayo, who led by six points at one stage in the second half, looked to be in the driving seat of a thrilling contest but in a second half, which needed 14 minutes of injury-time due to an injury to Galway player Fiontán Ó Curraoin, substitute Paul Costello struck with the levelling point deep in injury time.
+Mayo, who led by six points at one stage in the second half, looked to be in the driving seat of a thrilling contest but in a second half, which needed 14 minutes of injury-time due to a head injury to Galway player Fiontán Ó Curraoin which neccessitated the midfielder being taken to Mayo University Hospital, substitute Paul Costello struck with the levelling point deep in injury time.

 Extra time was ruled out in this year’s competition and it was straight to penalties with Galway producing the same result as last year in a game Mayo manager James Horan will be very disappointed to lose given their second-half performance.